Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Ice-cream is ephemeral yes, it melts away, it is consumed but it repesents something that's delicious and attractive.
+Ice-cream is ephemeral yes, it melts away, it is consumed but it represents something that's delicious and attractive.
 It's temporary, like life, can be held, shared, and enjoyed to the full.

-Wallace Stevens wrote in his notebook that 'A poem should stimulate the sense of living and of being alive.'
+Wallace Stevens wrote in one of his notebooks that 'A poem should stimulate the sense of living and of being alive.'